-I am a UX Designer and multi-platform visual artist.
+I am a Product / UX Designer, multi-platform visual artist and sometimes musician.
 Based in Burlington, VT.

 My name is pronounced: Shoo-en Ma-ga-han